ndrakos/blog/_posts/2022-02-04-Neutrino_IC_Method_Overview.md

 ## Method

-In this method, the neutrinos are treated as a separate $N$-body species.
+In this method, the neutrinos are treated as a separate $$N$$-body species.
 In addition to a bulk velocity determined by the power spectrum, each neutrino particle is also given a random thermal velocity by sampling the Fermi-Dirac distribution.

 Specifically, for every point on the grid where the ICs are generated, the magnitude of velocity for each neutrino is calculated from dividing up the Fermi-Dirac distribution, and the directions given by dividing up the spherical velocity shell into equal area elements.